Blue Mountains (New South Wales): Recreational activity

 The Blue Mountains are a popular destination for rock climbers, mountain bikers and hikers as well as canyoning and other adventure sports.
 These sports are well catered for by guiding companies and equipment stores located mainly in Katoomba.

 Popular climbing destinations include the Centennial Glen cliffs near Blackheath and Mount Piddington near the town of Mount Victoria.
 Climbing is currently banned on The Three Sisters.

 Mountain biking takes place mainly on the many fire trails that branch away from the main spine of the Great Western Highway, such as Narrow Neck, Anderson's Fire Trail and others.

 Likewise many of the fire trails are popular with day hikers, though many dedicated walking trails exist away from the fire roads.

 Canyoning in the Blue Mountains is a popular sport and caters for various skill levels.
 It carries inherent dangers, yet for those with the appropriate skills or those looking to take a guided trip there are many great opportunities to experience a different view of the Blue Mountains.

 There are numerous abseiling options available in the Blue Mountains including single and multipitch routes.
 There are some restrictions though with certain areas being closed for abseiling.

 Cricket is a popular sport in the Blue Mountains, with the Blue Mountains Cattle Dogs representing the district in the Western Zone Premier League, Country Plate and Presidents Cup competitions.

 Collapse of the Dog Face Rock cliff face

-At 4am on the 28th of January 1931 a cliff face known as "the Dog Face Rock" collapsed into the Jamison Valley in the Blue Mountains.
-A second collapse from the same cliff face occurred on the 2nd of May 1931 and it was estimated that millions of tons of rock fell several hundred feet into the valley below.
+At 4 am on 28 January 1931 a cliff face known as "the Dog Face Rock" collapsed into the Jamison Valley in the Blue Mountains.
+A second collapse from the same cliff face occurred on 2 May 1931.

 Injuries and deaths

 It was reported that "More than 450 incidents resulting in greater than 200 deaths between 1875 and 2021..." have occurred.
-Every year there are up to 200 people who are lost or injured in the Blue mountains.
+Every year there are up to 200 people who are lost or injured in the Blue Mountains.

-In 2022 two people died and two were injured when they were on a walking track in Wentworth Falls and a landslide occurred and debris collided with them.
+In 2022, two people died and two were injured when they were on a walking track in Wentworth Falls, and were hit by debris from a landslide.